-3. County Micro Grant
+8. County Micro Grant

-The Agency received a New York State Office of Homes & Community Renewal's Community Development Block Grant award in the amount of \$300,000 for a microenterprise grant program.
+The County received a New York State Office of Homes & Community Renewal's Community Development Block Grant award in 2023 in the amount of \$300,000 for a microenterprise grant program.
 This program targets start-up and expanding businesses throughout the boundaries of Montgomery County.
 The program provides much needed working capital and financing, in order to get these businesses off the ground or allowing them to get to the next level of economic prosperity.
-The department will begin accepting applications in early 2024.
+Staff accepted applications in early 2024 and 14 small businesses throughout the County were awarded grants.